Samuel-Nguyen/LunarCore-Builder-Plugin/README.md

 Will update it eventually.

 > Note:
-> * 4-star always E6 and using 4-star LC S5.
+> * 4-star always E6 and using 4-star LC S5, include Trailblazer.
 > * F2P only used 4-star LC.
 > * H for eidolons, T for superimpositions.